Are you ready to apply to Loreto Sixth Form College 2026/2027?

 College entry requirements

-For students who are anticipated to study an Advanced Level programme of 3/4 subjects or a hybrid Advanced Level and BTEC Level 3 Extended Certificate or equivalent course the requirements are:
+For students who intend to study an Advanced Level programme of 3/4 subjects or a hybrid Advanced Level and BTEC Level 3 Extended Certificate or equivalent course the requirements are:

 BTEC